 In the statement above, the police claimed that the suspects were “five persons with foreign backgrounds” even if the majority were born and grew up in Finland.
 Is a person with “foreign or immigrant background” anyone we don’t like and do we use the term to reveal that we are a pretty exclusive white society?

-Migrant Tales spoke with the policeman, Jyri Hiltunen, who is in charge of the Tapanila rape case.
+Migrant Tales spoke with the policeman, Jyri Hiltunen, who is in charge of the Tapanila sexual assault case.
 He confirmed that some of the suspects are Finnish citizens.